dhinakg/vm-rpc/README.md

 Discord RPC for VMs.

+## This software is still in alpha development.

 **Works with VMware Workstation 14/15, VMware Fusion 14/15 and Hyper-V. VMware Workstation Player 14/15 users, see [here](https://github.com/dhinakg/vm-rpc/blob/master/vix.md).**

 How to use: